Our unique position

 If you would like a second opinion, or to have our team consult on your care plan...

 It is important to be seen quickly if you've been diagnosed with melanoma so you can start treatment.
 We provide evaluation and diagnostic services for people who:

-- Have received a diagnosis of melanoma and want to be treated at the Center for Melanoma Oncology at Dana-Farber/Brigham and Women's Cancer Center.
+- Have received a diagnosis of melanoma and want to be treated at the Center for Melanoma Oncology at Dana-Farber Brigham Cancer Center.

 - Would like a second opinion, including referring doctors throughout the country.

 Some reasons to consider a second opinion include:

 - To confirm your diagnosis and stage of melanoma.

 - To determine the optimal therapy.

 - To learn more about your cancer from a specialist who has treated other patients like you.